moq-wg/moq-transport/draft-lcurley-warp.md

 ## GOAWAY
 The `GOAWAY` message is sent by the server to force the client to reconnect.
 This is useful for server maintenance or reassignments without severing the QUIC connection.
-A server MAY use QUIC load balancing instead of a GOAWAY message.
+The server MAY be a producer or consumer.

 The server: